Kia Niro review - Engines, performance and drive

 In this review

-- 2Engines, performance and drive - currently readingThe Niro is as simple to drive as any other automatic, but it's not very interesting to drive
+- 2Engines, performance and drive - currently readingThe Niro is as simple to operate as any other automatic, just don't expect an engaging drive